laravel/docs/helpers.md

 <a name="method-fluent-str-ucsplit"></a>
 #### `ucsplit` {.collection-method}

-The `ucsplit` method splits the given string into an array by uppercase characters:
+The `ucsplit` method splits the given string into a collection by uppercase characters:

     use Illuminate\Support\Str;